SSFL 25: Bain bullet pierces Naparima; as “Pres Lions” hold on for derby win

 Photo: Nicholas Bhajan/ Wired868.

-However, in the first minute of time added on, Bain took a speculative effort from around 40-yards out that crashed off the underside of the crossbar before ricocheting into the goal off of Naps goalkeeper Mikhail Clement.
+From 40 yards out, the midfielder unleashed a speculative effort that crashed off the underside of the crossbar before ricocheting into the goal off of Naps’ custodian, Mikhail Clement.

 What the first half failed to produce in quality opportunities, the second half duly supplied.
 But Naparima failed to put away a number of clear-cut opportunities.